-[Disclosure: Cards from our partners are reviewed below.]
+[DISCLOSURE: Cards from our partners are mentioned below.]

 After a long day of work, sometimes the last thing you want to do is come home and fix dinner.
 That’s when you head to your favorite restaurant and let them do the work for you.
 Unfortunately, it can get expensive to eat out frequently.
 That’s why it’s a good idea to pay the bill with a credit card that helps you earn extra at restaurants.
 The rewards you can earn will help offset the cost of dinner and allow you to feel a little less guilty at the end of the night.

 Before your next night out, make sure you have the right credit card in your wallet.
-Here are the best credit cards for restaurants in 2017.
+Here are the best credit cards for restaurants in 2018.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.